 Deploying a Conferencing Node in Azure

-After deploying the Management Node you can deploy one or more Conferencing Nodes in Azure to provide conferencing capacity.
+After deploying the Management Node and completing the initial platform configuration you can deploy one or more Conferencing Nodes in Azure to provide conferencing capacity.

 To deploy a Conferencing Node in Azure:

 Create a VM instance using the prepared Conferencing Node disk image.
 For more information on this, see: